topclutch/Alggenreglin/README.md

 This project implements a **Genetic Algorithm (GA)** to solve **data mining problems**, such as:
 - Feature selection
-- Linear and non-linear regression model fitting
+- Linear regression model fitting
 - Hyperparameter optimization

 It includes scripts to prepare data, execute the genetic algorithm, and evaluate the results.